Live Your Scottish Historical Fantasy on Horseback

 Riding levels

 Suitable for strong intermediate to advanced riders only.
 This ride is NOT for the faint-hearted – nervous riders would be out of their depth on this ride, not because of the horses, but more due to the pace of the ride.
 On some of the Common Ridings, you will be riding alongside 300 horses and riders.
 With such a huge group, a range of unpredictable scenarios can occur, so you need to be alert, calm and quick-thinking.
 All riders need to be confident trotting and cantering over open and varied terrain, including downhill.
+Only advanced riders can take part in the May departure dates due to the pace and distance of the Common Rides.

 Not sure what your riding ability is?
 See the definitions below.